 Click Query > Load.
 The Load SQL Statement dialog box appears.

 Select the name of the query you want to load and click Open.
 The VQB fields reflect the values for the saved query.

 Run a Select query to import data into the MATLAB workspace, or an Insert query to export data from the MATLAB workspace.

 To run a Select query, use the MATLAB workspace variable field to assign a variable to the data and click Execute.

 For an Insert query, the saved query may include a workspace variable, which appears as part of the MATLAB command field.
 Type that variable name or enter a new name in the MATLAB workspace variable field.
 Press Return or Enter to see the updated MATLAB command.

 Click Execute to run the query.

-Tip You can generate a file that runs the query from the MATLAB Command Window in the future.
+Tip You can generate a file that runs the query from the Command Window in the future.
 For details, see Saving Queries in Files in the Database Toolbox documentation.